 When Major League Baseball held its annual amateur draft in June, there was little doubt about which player would be selected first.
 Normally, it’s a suspenseful moment, with an abundance of athletes for teams to choose from.
 But every pundit agreed: Petaluma’s Spencer Torkelson was the obvious, No. 1 choice.
 So when the Detroit Tigers made the selection official, few were surprised.

-Torkelson’s path to the pros wasn’t nearly as clear, however.
+Torkelson’s path to the pros wasn’t as clear, however.
 Undrafted after graduating from Casa Grande High School in 2017, he took his skills to Arizona State University and promptly set the school’s freshman home-run record with 25, besting former San Francisco Giant, Barry Bonds, who hit just 11 home runs during his first year at ASU.
 Quickly, it appeared that pro scouts had failed to recognize Torkelson’s talent during his tenure at Casa Grande.

 Torkelson only got better with time, becoming an elite power-hitting first baseman.
 In two-plus seasons in the Pac-12 (his last campaign was cut short due to the pandemic), Torkelson compiled a .337 batting average and a .463 on-base percentage.
 He slugged at a .729 clip, and his 54 career home runs were two short of another ASU record, which he surely would’ve smashed with a third full season.